 - Increasing migration of populations at risk to non-endemic countries has resulted in increasing prevalence of thalassaemia gene mutations in all parts of the world.

 The thalassaemias are classified according to which chain of the globin molecule is affected.
 In α thalassaemia, the production of α globin is deficient and in β thalassaemia the production of β globin is defective.

-- α+ thalassaemia heterozygous (genotype α,-/α,α): borderline Hb level and mean corpuscular volume (MCV), low mean corpuscular hemoglobin (MCH); clinically asymptomatic.
+- α+ thalassaemia heterozygous (genotype α,-/α,α): borderline haemoglobin level and mean corpuscular volume (MCV), low mean corpuscular haemoglobin (MCH); clinically asymptomatic.

 - α+ thalassaemia homozygous (genotype α,-/α,-): slightly anaemic, low MCV and MCH; clinically asymptomatic.